xKesvaL/SAE105/README.md

 The icons you see on the website are from :

 - iconsvg.xyz for every SVG icon
-- iconinder.com for every PNG icon from projects
+- iconfinder.com for every PNG icon from projects
 - github.com for the github PNG in the footer

 Credits to the people for some of the code :

-- Kevin Powell (Theme Switcher)
+- Kevin Powell (Theme Switcher, Projects search bar)

 ---